RasaHQ/rasa/docs/migration-guide.rst

       number_of_transformer_layers: 0
       # ... any other parameters

-  See :ref:`diet-classifier` for more information about the new component.
+  See :ref:`DIETClassifier <diet-classifier>` for more information about the new component.
   Specifying ``EmbeddingIntentClassifier`` in the configuration maps to the above component definition, the behaviour is unchanged from previous versions.